AndyITZ1/revnotes/WeeklyNotes/Week4.md

     - **Null**, absence of value
     - **Undefined**, value when a variable has not been assigned anything and only exists when a variable is declared.
     - **Object**, objects are collections of key/value pairs, and are written in {}.
-    - **Symbol**, were introduced in ES6, though not used often, are objects with guaranteed to be uniqued when created and can unique properties that are hidden and prevents collision of other keys that might be added to an object.
+    - **Symbol**, were introduced in ES6, though not used often, are "objects*" with guaranteed to be uniqued when created and can unique properties that are hidden and prevents collision of other keys that might be added to an object.
 However, the same Symbol object wiil return if you provide a key when searching for a Symbol.
 - There are other data types like BigInt (used to hold large integers beyond regular numbers), NaN(not a number), which is a value returned when a math operation goes wrong.
 - We can also identify a value's data type using the `typeof` keyword
 - Objects can have subtypes like Arrays (which are like Java ones, but difference), which can hold any number of different data types and their length is not fixed, and functions are also objects but with more functionality.
+- Primitive data types: Number, Boolean, String, Undefined, Null, Symbol
+    - Please note that String is not an object its the data type used to represent character-based data.
+(Strings however are objects in Java, but not JS)
+    - Char doesn't exist in JS

+### How are arrays in JS different from Java arrays?
+- JS arrays are more similar to ArrayLists in Java in that they both are resizable.
+Similarly JS arrays do start with index 0, use [] syntax for accessing, length of array is always last index + 1 as with Java Arrays.
+However being resizable, any index greater than or equal to the length of the array returns `undefined` when accessed.
+Along with that, if that index is assigned a value than the length is increase to include that value, where all potential indexes in between are filled "undefined".

 ### What are JS operators?
 - JavaScript have most operators similar to Java like arithmetic, logic, assignment, comparison, and ternary operators.
 However a couple of differences are like the `===` operator which is only in JS and it compares types **AND** values, while regular `==` compares only values.